ros2/demos/image_tools/README.md

 In `image_tools` ROS2 package, 2 executables are provided, namely `cam2image` and `showimage` with different functions.

 ## **1 - cam2image**
-Running this executable connects to your workstation's default camera device's video stream and publishes on ROS2 publisher, `/image` and `/flipimage`.
+Running this executable connects to your workstation's default camera device's video stream and publishes the images on '/image' and '/flipimage' topics using a ROS2 publisher.

 ```bash
 # Open new terminal